-7: Assess Individuals, Families, Groups, Organizations and Communities
+#7: Assess Individuals, Families, Groups, Organizations and Communities organizations, and communities.

-Social workers understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
 Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge in the assessment of diverse clients and constituencies, including individuals, families, groups, organizations, and communities.
 Social workers understand methods of assessment with diverse clients and constituencies to advance practice effectiveness.
 Social workers recognize the implications of the larger practice context in the assessment process and value the importance of inter-professional collaboration in this process.
 Social workers understand how their personal experiences and affective reactions may affect their assessment and decision-making.